-- D3 Indicate terms for which transfers may enroll:

-- D3 Fall
+D3 Fall A

-- D3 Winter
+D3 Winter

-- D3 Spring
+D3 Spring A

-- D3 Summer
+D3 Summer

 D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
 12 credit hours